 Admire the painted panels added in the 17th century, depicting scenes from Swiss and Lucerne history.

-Ascend to the summit with the world’s steepest cogwheel train, traveling from Alpnachstad to Pilatus Kulm, passing through blooming alpine meadows and striking rock formations.
+Ascend to the summit with the world’s steepest cogwheel train, traveling from Alpnachstad to Pilatus Kulm, passing through blooming alpine meadows and impressive rock formations.
 At the top, enjoy panoramic views and various experiences, offering something for everyone.

 - Private transportation